 As she'd promised herself, the moment she was able to escape the celebrating in the Great Hall, she went to find Professor Snape's body.
 She made her way quickly to the Shrieking Shack, and when she got there, she found Professor Snape lying exactly where she and the boys had left him.
 Overcome by sorrow for the man and by the stress that had built up over the entire year, she sat against the wall next his body and wept, her elbows braced on her knees as she clutched her hair and tried to contain her sobs.

-When she got to the Shrieking Shack, she was absolutely stunned when, as she was kneeling next to him weeping her eyes out over him, she heard a heartfelt groan.
-Her eyes snapped open and the shock of seeing him sitting up, clutching one hand to his head and one hand to the wound of his neck, caused her to jerk back and fall flat on her bum.
+She almost missed hearing the groan.
+Her eyes snapped open and the shock of seeing him sitting up, clutching one hand to his head and one hand to the wound of his neck, caused her to jerk back and crack her head on the wall.